 Currently, there is no function difference between a copy-in and a stage operation.
 However, future differences may occur so the correct operation code should be used when adding a file to the queue.
 Copy-out operations are done without additional checks other than whether the files changed during the copy operation.
-Migration operations checks require the file not be modified for a certain period of time and not have dop applies the removal either to the a particular queue, as follows:
+Migration operations checks require the file not be modified for a certain period of time and not have requestid a 1- to- 64 character identifier to be used to identify the requests that are to be removed.
+All pending requests associated with this identifier are removed.
+Requests already in progress remain are allowed to complete even though they are no longer in the queue.

-6.1.2 Remove from queue
+5.1.2 Remove from queue

-- - removes requested from the stage-in and copy-in queues. - ~ removes requested from the migrate and copy-out queues.
+- dop applies the removal either to the a particular queue, as follows: - - removes requestid from the stage-in and copy-in queues. - ~ removes requestid from the migrate and copy-out queues.